- Population: 22.25 million

 Cameroon borders two countries plagued by insurgency and civil war: Nigeria and the Central African Republic.

 Meanwhile, the vicious civil war in neighboring Central African Republic has forced more than 200,000 people to flee to Cameroon.
 CAR’s transitional government is weak, allowing a variety of militant groups to prosper.
-The number of refugees crossing into Cameroon will likely increase in the event of renewed violence following presidential and legislative elections, scheduled for late 2016.

 What are the main humanitarian challenges in Cameroon?